frissonitte/open-on-gsuite/README.md

     Download the client_secret.json file

+2. Install dependencies

+Install the required dependencies using pip:

+pip install -r requirements.txt

+3. Build the .exe file

+To convert this Python script into an .exe file, you'll need PyInstaller.

+First, install PyInstaller:

+pip install pyinstaller

+Then, build the .exe with your app's icon:

+pyinstaller --onefile --icon=static/app_icon.ico open_on_gsuite.py

+This will generate an executable in the dist/ folder.
-2. Run the app
+4. Run the app

     On first run, it will ask you to select your client_secret.json file

     You'll be redirected to a Google login page — sign in and allow access

+    Done!
 From now on, double-clicking an Office file will open it in Google Workspace

 📁 File Storage